lit/lit-element/README.md

   during `update()` setting properties does not trigger `invalidate()`, allowing property values to be computed and validated.

-  * `render()` (protected): Implement to describe the element's DOM using `lit-html`.
-Ideally, the `render` implementation is a pure function using only the element's current properties to describe the element template.
-This is the only method that must be implemented by subclasses.
-  Note, since `render()` is called by `update()` setting properties does not trigger `invalidate()`, allowing property values to be computed and validated.

   * `finishUpdate(changedProperties): Promise?` (protected): Called after element DOM has been updated and before the `updateComplete` promise is resolved.
 Implement to directly control rendered DOM.
   Typically this is not needed as `lit-html` can be used in the `render` method